Undertone0809/promptulate/docs/use_cases/chat_usage.md

     I am a helpful assistant designed to provide information, answer questions, and assist with various tasks.
 How can I assist you today?

-## Output Format
+## Structured Output
 The output of LLM has strong uncertainty.
-Pne provide the ability to get a formatted object by LLM.
+Pne provide the ability to get a structured object by LLM.
 The following example shows that if LLM strictly returns you an array listing all provinces in China.
+Here we use Pydantic to build a structured object.

 ```python